 We don’t recommend thawing plates because they necessitate thawing at room temperature, which we don’t recommend for safety reasons.

-There is little medical research backing the safety and efficacy of these products, and at least one leading thawing plate company has been issued a complaint from the Federal Trade Commission (FTC) for misleading and potentially harmful claims.
+There is little medical research backing the safety and efficacy of these products, and the FTC filed a complaint against a leading thawing plate company for misleading and potentially harmful claims.

-It’s safer, cheaper and more effective to just thaw your meat in the fridge.
+It’s safer, cheaper and more effective to simply thaw meat in the fridge.

 How to Thaw Frozen Steak?

-It’s safe to thaw frozen steak in the fridge, microwave or under cold water, in line with the USDA thawing recommendations for meat generally.
+It’s safe to thaw frozen steak in the fridge, microwave or under cold water, in line with the USDA's recommendations for thawing meat that we've cited throughout this article.

 We recommend thawing in the fridge overnight since it’s the most convenient and time-efficient manner of thawing frozen steak.